wangjohn/wangjohn.github.io/_posts/2013-07-12-global-configs.md

 end
 {% endhighlight %}

-This `GlobalConfig` class can be accessed from anywhere within my Ruby code (since I haven't scoped it at all).
+This `GlobalConfig` class stores a single `Configuration` object and can be accessed from anywhere within my Ruby code (since I haven't scoped it at all).
 This will allow me to be inside of some class or module, yet still be able to access the `GlobalConfig`.
 We could have something like this:

 {% highlight ruby %}
 module Rails